Language

 Time has certainly changed our opinion on that score, hasn’t it?

-However, when you go back and analyze the events of their 3 year of ministry – right up to the end – no one suspected Judas as the traitor.
-In fact, as far as the other disciples knew, Judas was the one who seemed to have it together; and the disciple most likely to fail miserably or say something ridiculous was Peter.
+However, when you analyze the events of their three years of ministry—right up to the end—no one suspected Judas as the traitor.
+In fact, as far as the other disciples knew, Judas seemed to have it together, and the disciple most likely to fail miserably or say something ridiculous was Peter.

-Eugene Peterson provoked my thinking when he wrote, Judas was a success in today’s world view; he cleverly arranged to control the money of the apostolic band; he skillfully manipulated the religious and political leaders of his day to follow his agenda.
+Eugene Peterson provoked my thinking when he wrote that Judas was a success in today’s world view; he cleverly arranged to control the money of the apostolic band; he skillfully manipulated the religious and political leaders of his day to follow his agenda.

 So here’s the question; why is it that the world, and even the church at large, chases after the lifestyle of Judas – hungering for financial control and material possessions; resting on political influence and an invitation to the seat of power; manipulating people for personal promotion; and living life with one’s own agenda in mind.i